avinashji1302/Assignments/README.md

 ## Features

+- Display a loading indicator while fetching data.

 - Fetch user data from an API

-- Display a list of users with name search functionality
+- Display a list of users with name and email

 - Show user details on a separate screen

+- Implemented pull-to-refresh functionality to refresh the list of users

 - Handle errors gracefully with appropriate messages

 ## Technologies Used

 - Flutter: UI framework